-Alcohol contains seven calories per gram, which is almost as much as fat (nine calories per gram).
-The calories from alcohol offer little to no nutritional value.
+Alcohol contains 7 calories per gram, which is almost as much as fat (9 calories per gram).
+The calories from alcohol offer little-to-no nutritional value.

 Different alcoholic drinks have different amounts of calories in them, and some can also be high in sugar.
 The higher the alcohol by volume (ABV), the higher the alcohol content and typically the higher the calorie count of the drink.